 To avoid getting or spreading a cold, it helps to clean your hands often, carefully dispose of all used tissues, and avoid rubbing your eyes and nose.
 If possible, you should avoid close, prolonged exposure to people who have colds.Usually about half of the family members of an infected person will become ill.
 Colds also are transmitted frequently in schools and day care facilities.

-People who get at least 6 hours of sleep per night are less likely to get colds compared to those averaging fewer hours of sleep per night.
+People who get less than 7 hours of sleep per night are more likely to get colds compared to those averaging at least 7 hours of sleep per night.
 Also people who exercise regularly, especially those who exercise daily, have fewer colds per year than those who are less active.